-The package of incentives is not an 11th-hour desperation move by California politicians who hope to save NUMMI's 4,700 jobs and millions of dollars in annual
+The package of incentives is not an 11th-hour desperation move by California politicians who hope to save NUMMI's 4,700 jobs and millions of dollars in annual economic activity, Wasserman said.

 "I don't think this is a last-minute Hail Mary," Wasserman said.
 "But I won't say that I'm confident this will work."